FEZModding/HAT/README.md

 3. Build it. idk. it should work.

 ## "Documentation"

 - [Create your own HAT modifications](/Docs/createmods.md)
 - [Additional HAT behaviour](/Docs/additional.md)

 ## Mods created for HAT

-- [FEZUG](https://github.com/Krzyhau/FEZUG) - a power tool for speedrun practicing and messing with the game (NOT PORTED YET)
+- [FEZUG](https://github.com/Krzyhau/FEZUG) - a power tool for speedrun practicing and messing with the game
-- [FezSonezSkin](https://github.com/Krzyhau/FezSonezSkin) - mod replacing Gomez skin with Sonic-like guy seen in Speedrun Mode thumbnail (NOT PORTED YET)
+- [FezSonezSkin](https://github.com/Krzyhau/FezSonezSkin) - mod replacing Gomez skin with Sonic-like guy seen in Speedrun Mode thumbnail